karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 You may encounter a new scene between Athis & Njada.

-Athis: "Don't think I'm impressed just because you won that stupid fist fihgt"
+Athis: "Don't think I'm impressed just because you won that stupid fist fight"
 Njada: "Oh, look who's bitter.
 Can't handle losing?"
 Athis: "Oh shut it.
 It was a fluke and you know it"
 Njada: "Fluke or not, I still came out on top.
 Deal with it, loser"